 Wine-lovers should make a beeline for Manarola.
-Home to more grapevines than anywhere else in the region, this is the place to try a glass (or two) or the sweet Sciacchetrà wine – a must for anyone who enjoys a tipple.
+Home to more grapevines than anywhere else in the region, this is the place to try a glass (or two) of the sweet Sciacchetrà wine – a must for anyone who enjoys a tipple.

-It’s also the poster child for the region, and the colourful houses that fill the steep ravine look much the same as they did when immortalised by Impressionist painter Telemaco Signorini.
+It’s also the poster child for the region.
+And the colourful houses that fill the steep ravine look much the same as they did when immortalised by Impressionist painter Telemaco Signorini.

-Perched on a ridge, Corniglia is the only one of the Cinque Terre not to sit by the sea, and it is all the cooler for it.
+Perched on a ridge, Corniglia is the only one of the Cinque Terre not to sit by the sea; and it is all the cooler for it.

 It’s the prettiest of the villages, with a lovely harbour, dainty church surrounded by colourful houses and a scattering of sophisticated cafés and bistros.

-Monterosso Al Mare
+Monterosso al Mare

-But if you’re looking for some sun, sand and socialising, it is the place to go, with a lively evening scene and a small, sandy beach – the only one in the Cinque Terre.
+But if you’re looking for sun, sand and some socialising, it is the place to go.
+It offers a lively evening scene and a small, sandy beach – the only one in the Cinque Terre.